Thermohaline staircase

 Thermohaline staircases are patterns that form in oceans and other bodies of salt water, characterised by step-like structures observed in vertical temperature and salinity profiles; the patterns are formed and maintained by double diffusion of heat and salt.
 The ocean phenomenon consists of well-mixed layers of ocean water stacked on top of each other.
 The well-mixed layers are separated by high-gradient interfaces, which can be several meters thick.
 The total thickness of staircases ranges typically from tens to hundreds of meters.

 Two types of staircases are distinguished.
 Salt-fingering staircases can be found at locations where relatively warm, salty water overlies relatively colder, fresher water.
 Here, large-scale temperature and salinity both increase upward, making the mixing process of salt fingering possible.
-Locations where you can find these type of staircases are for example beneath the Mediterranean outflow, in the Tyrrhenian Sea, and northeast Caribbean.
+Locations where you can find these types of staircases are for example beneath the Mediterranean outflow, in the Tyrrhenian Sea, and northeast Caribbean.
 Diffusive staircases can be found at locations where both temperature and salinity increase downward, for example in the Arctic Ocean and in the Weddell Sea.
 An important feature of thermohaline staircases is their extreme stability in space and time.
 They can persist several years or more and can extend for hundreds of kilometers.
 The interest in thermohaline staircases is partly due to the fact that the staircases represent mixing hot spots in the main thermocline.